creditimpact/grant-platform/ai-agent/README.md

 ## Endpoints

-- `POST /check` – submit user data or an uploaded document.
-Data is merged and evaluated with the eligibility engine.
+- `POST /check` – submit user data, notes or an uploaded document.
+Free-form text is semantically parsed and merged with the eligibility engine.
+Results include `llm_summary`, `clarifying_questions` and richer `reasoning_steps`.
 - `POST /form-fill` – provide a grant key and user data to receive a filled form from `form_templates/`.
+Conditional and computed fields will be evaluated.
-- `POST /chat` – placeholder endpoint for future LLM powered conversations.
+- `POST /chat` – simple conversational endpoint that stores context in `session_id` records.

 ## Adding Forms